Biomedical Engineering & Biotechnology Doctoral Program

 This course should be taken in a student’s first semester in the program if possible.
 Team-taught introductory course that emphasizes a multidisciplinary approach to current topics in the range of academic disciplines and gives students their first exposure to faculty research areas.
 The course, as much as possible, will involve faculty from all participating campuses.
 We will also invite outside industry speakers to present topics of contemporary importance and offer joint lectures from guest speakers.

-Approved UML course: IB 500, Introduction to Biomedical Engineering & Biotechnology (3 credits)
+Approved UMass Lowell course: IB 500, Introduction to Biomedical Engineering & Biotechnology (3 credits)

 2) Instrumentation and Laboratory Experience (3 credits)